HL7/fhirpath.js/README.md

 and their types.

-A function implementation (e.g. `userInvocationTable.pow.fn`) is a function whose first parameter is an array of resource nodes (see class ResourceNode in src/types.js), or array of values on which the function is executed, subsequent parameters are the parameters passed to the FHIRPath function (e.g. `pow`).
-To ensure that you get the value from the `ResourceNode` or the value as is, you can use the `fhirpath.util.valData` or `fhirpath.util.valDataConverted` function (see src/utils.js).
+A function implementation (e.g. `userInvocationTable.pow.fn`) is a function whose first parameter is an array of resource node values (if `internalStructures` is `true`, this is an array of ResourceNodes see class ResourceNode in src/types.js) or an array of values on which the function is executed, subsequent parameters are the parameters passed to the FHIRPath function (e.g. `pow`).
+If `internalStructures` is `true` then to ensure that you get the value from the `ResourceNode` or the value as is, you can use the `fhirpath.util.valData` or `fhirpath.util.valDataConverted` function (see src/utils.js).

 Available parameter types: